 Last Updated on

-Do you jump out of bed with a smile on your face, excitedly anticipating the work-week ahead of you?
+Do you jump out of bed each morning with a smile on your face, excitedly anticipating the work-day ahead of you?

-Or do you lay there as your alarm goes off, seriously contemplating just rolling over and going back to sleep?
-Maybe you’re already counting down the minutes until the clock strikes 5 pm on Friday.
+Or do you lay there as your alarm goes off, seriously contemplating just rolling over and going back to sleep, thinking “I hate my job, anyway.
+So what if I get fired?”